SDK integration flow

 Send beacons after fill

 Data flow: The job payload, including the prompt, is sent to the CSL, wavebird's middleware layer.
-It is not sent to the ad market.
-The CSL data firewall extracts only an abstract topic category and the language before any signal reaches external SSPs.
+It is not sent to the configured ad path.
+The CSL data firewall extracts only an abstract topic category and the language before any signal reaches a configured partner path.
 Raw prompt text never leaves the CSL.

-• prompt accepts either a string or an object with text and an optional token_count_estimate.
+• prompt is optional and accepts either a string or an object with text and an optional token_count_estimate.

 • decisionDelivery can be auto, websocket, polling, or callback at the client level.